-A. Reserve pit fluids, as well as drilling muds, cuttings, etc., from holding tanks, may be disposed of onsite provided the technical criteria of §313.C, D, E, F, or G below are met, as applicable.
-All E and P Waste must be either disposed of on-site, temporarily used in hydraulic fracture stimulation operations conducted on the Haynesville Shale Zone in accordance with the requirements of LAC 43:XIX.313.J or transported to an approved commercial facility or transfer station in accordance with the requirements of LAC 43:XIX.Chapter 5 or under the direction of the commissioner.
+A. Reserve pit fluids, as well as drilling muds, cuttings, etc. from holding tanks, may be disposed of onsite provided the technical criteria of §313.C, D, E, F, or G below are met, as applicable.
+All E and P waste must be either disposed of on-site, temporarily used in hydraulic fracture stimulation operations in accordance with the requirements of LAC 43:XIX:313.J or transported to an approved commercial facility or transfer station in accordance with the requirements of LAC 43:XIX.Chapter 5 or under the direction of the commissioner.